Srriramm/MacV-Object-Tracker-Task/README.md

    You can download the YOLOv8 model from the official repository:
    [YOLOv8 Models](https://github.com/ultralytics/ultralytics)

 3. Ensure that the video file you want to process is available.
-If you want to use your webcam, replace the `video_path` with `"0"`.

 ## Usage